Virtualization and Cloud Provider Comparison

 The latest version 7 was released in May 2016, which brought better Windows support along with some other enhancements.

-Used by people like Amazon to run their EC2 platform and Rackspace for their Rackspace Cloud offering.
+It is used by people like Amazon to run their EC2 platform and Rackspace for their Rackspace Cloud offering.

 Return to the Stack